Kevin-Miao/189-PytorchTF/README.md

   - TensorFlow Assignment
   - Capstone Project

-You are expected to read through the notes and the slidedeck before starting the assignments.
+You are expected to read through the notes and the slide deck before starting the assignments.
 The notes will indicate when you can take a certain assignments.
 At the end, you will be able to test whether you retained enough information to be at passing level through taking the quiz.

 ## File Structure